David Letterman Confronts Donald Trump Over Ties Made In China, In Old Interview That Recently Resurfaced

 — TheBeat w/Ari Melber (@TheBeatWithAri) August 24, 2019

 That was seven years ago, but it appears that Trump-branded goods are still made in China.
-For example, as Newsweek reported in late July, Trump’s “Keep America Great” hats and other merchandise related to Trump’s 2020 campaign is made in China.
+For example, as Newsweek reported in late July, Trump’s “Keep America Great” hats and other merchandise related to Trump’s 2020 campaign are made in China.
 Indeed, the magazine even provided a photo of a worker in a Chinese factory making a Trump 2020 banner.

 Here’s a Chinese factory making Trump 2020 flags.